 With his young family of wife, Jen, 8-year-old son Dylan and daughter Parker, who turned 2 on Friday, Ackerman knows he has plenty to live for.

 Even his candid handling of the disease has become a teaching point.
-His blog on the West York Boys Basketball website is an education about the prostate cancer, including his "Gleason Score" indicating severity
+His blog on the West York Boys Basketball website is an education about the prostate cancer, including his "Gleason Score" indicating severity and his upcoming choices of surgery.

 The fact that he plans to beat cancer and would like to return quickly shouldn't surprise anyone that knows Ackerman.